 The way forward to ensure that applicants with asthma who wish to dive are properly assessed currently exists in the UK.
 Self-assessment forms similar to the Recreational Scuba Diving Council self-declaration used by PADI now channel prospective divers for referral to diving physicians.
-There will, however, always be individuals who complete selfassessment forms omitting or misrepresenting relevant medical information, either deliberately or out of genuine ignorance as to the nature of their illness.
+There will, however, always be individuals who complete self-assessment forms omitting or misrepresenting relevant medical information, either deliberately or out of genuine ignorance as to the nature of their illness.

 The authors acknowledge that a response bias may exist in the findings of this study.
 More physiologically based research may be required to provide definitive answers.
-However, the project provides useful information relating to asthma and diving, and gives a valuable insight into the impact of mild asthma, trigger factors, and the use of asthma medication in a reasonable population of fit asthmatics. population samples.
-Proceedings of Undersea and Hyperbaric Medical Society Annual Scientific Meeting; 2004 May 27-29; Sydney, Australia.
-In press, 2005.
+However, the project provides useful information relating to asthma and diving, and gives a valuable insight into the impact of mild asthma, trigger factors, and the use of asthma medication in a reasonable population of fit asthmatics.